How to Get to the Amalfi Coast from Naples

 Once you arrive at the Circumvesuviana station in Sorrento, you will need to take the Sita bus which runs between the Sorrentine peninsula and the Amalfi Coast.

-Sit on the right hand side of the bus to get the best view!
+Sit on the right-hand side of the bus to get the best view!

+From Sorrento, the bus takes roughly 45 minutes to reach Positano and 60 minutes to reach Amalfi.
+If you need to go beyond Amalfi or to Ravello, you'll have to change buses here.
 The road is a series of stomach-churning curves: take all the precautions necessary if you suffer from car sickness.

 How to Get to Your Amalfi Coast Hotel

-Another option is to take the Sita bus to Vietri Sul Mare and Amalfi, accessing the Amalfi Coast from the south rather than the north.
+Another option is to take the autobus Sita bus to Vietri Sul Mare and Amalfi, accessing the Amalfi Coast from the south rather than the north.
+In this case, the bus's final destination is the Varco Immacolatella in the port of Naples.

 The Varco Immacolatella is difficult to reach by public transport: with the Alibus you will need to get off at Piazza Municipio and then walk for quite a long stretch of road or struggle to get on to one of the city's crowded trams (an experience best avoided, especially if you have lots of luggage).